RTEMS/rtems-docs/cpu-supplement/sparc.rst

 **ERC32 Specific Information**

-The European Space Agency's ERC32 is a three chip computing core implementing a SPARC V7 processor and associated support circuitry for embedded space applications.
+The European Space Agency's ERC32 is a microprocessor implementing a SPARC V7 processor and associated support circuitry for embedded space applications.
 The integer and floating-point units (90C601E & 90C602E) are based on the Cypress 7C601 and 7C602, with additional error-detection and